ENCOUNTER THE LIVING VOICE OF JESUS IN HIS WORD

 Join Us This Sunday!

-In an abundance of caution and working within the suggestions of the CDC and our government, St. Mark’s is now holding church services in person following all suggestions and requirements of the CDC and our government.
-All services require the wearing of masks and social distancing is observed.
-Our full service is live-streamed on Facebook and a recording of the service is posted on YouTube.
+St. Mark’s is now holding church services in person.
+Masks are optional.
+Our full service is live-streamed on YouTube and a recording of the service is posted on Facebook.
 Simply click on this link to go to the channel, and then find the video for the desired date.
 St. Mark’s office remains open and all pastoral care is the same as always.
-We will still provide an abbreviated service via St. Mark’s YouTube channel each week.
 Simply click on the link below to go to the channel, and then find the video for the desired date.

 Family Bible Hour